-“Writing a book is 10%; Publishing it is 15%, and Marketing it is 75%,” — Dan Poynter
+“Writing a book is 10%; publishing it is 15%, and marketing it is 75%.” — Dan Poynter

 Most of the tasks involved can be done online.
 I’ve evaluated a manuscript emailed from Hong Kong and edited books through to publication for people I’ve never met.
 If you live in the LA area, we can arrange 1:1 brainstorming sessions.
 If not, the phone or email will do.

-“The hardest part of writing is knowing what to write.”–Syd Field, screenwriting teacher and author
+“The hardest part of writing is knowing what to write.” —Syd Field, screenwriting teacher and author

 Why hire a hired hand?

-Here are the services offered by Cary Editorial & Book Consulting
+Services offered by Cary Editorial & Book Consulting

 - Brainstorming Sessions: If you are just starting out and have only the inkling of an idea about what your book topic will be, then I usually recommend a brainstorming session (Sherman Oaks, California area) or a phone session during which we’ll figure out if your book idea is a good one and, what your personal publishing goals are, and which of the main publishing options will be best suited for your particular project.
 Then we’ll discuss your next steps.
 We’ll make a “get published” plan.

 - Manuscript Evaluation: If you’re beyond the brainstorming stage and already have a draft of your book finished or you’ve at least written a number of chapters, then I can evaluate what you’ve done and give you a written report (no actual editing at this stage).
 I’ll point out possible “issues,” let you know what I think works and what doesn’t, and make suggestions about solutions.